“A man without Self-Control is like a city broken into and left without walls”

 - Kind David, a man after God’s own heart, saw with his eyes and lusted for an unknown woman, committed adultery with her, and then plotted for her husband to be murdered and had him killed in battle (2 Samuel 11)

-All our struggles day in day out is NOT against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
-Hence, it’s not our fight, for the battle is the Lord’s (2 Chronicles 20:15).
-He fights our every battle and the battle has already been won.
+We can take heart knowing God promised that the battle is not ours, for the battle is the Lord’s (2 Chronicles 20:15).
+He fights our every battle and the battle has already been won at the Cross of His beloved Son, Christ Jesus.
 If God is for us, who can be against us?
 He is our Rock and Salvation, and we have assurance time and time again as revealed in the Bible that our strength only comes from the Lord, and through Him, we can do all things.
 “It’s not by our might nor by power, but by my Spirit,” says the LORD Almighty (Zechariah 4:6).

 Life away from Christ can never satisfy anyone relying on salty water.
-More than anything, we need the Living Water (John 4:10), which can only be found in The Living One who defeated death and forever holds on to the keys to Death and Hades (Revelation 1:18).
+More than anything, we need The Living Water (John 4:10), which can only be found in The Living One who defeated death and forever holds on to the keys to Death and Hades (Revelation 1:18).